davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 Reaction: If you have not used your Standard action, you may spend your Standard action to make a Melee attack against your attacker before she attacks you.

 If both models have First strike they cancel each other out.

-### Spear break

-If you get attacked by a model using a Spear, you may use the *First strike* special rule

 Campaigns
 =========